What Are Neck Bands?

 Neck bands, also called platysma bands, are a consequence of the aging neck.
 In youth, the flat muscle that surrounds the front of the neck is called the platysma muscle.
 As we age, the muscle in the front pulls apart, called diastasis and rolls up into bands.
 These appear as soft tissue bands from just under the chin and can extend to the lower neck.

-Non-Surgical Solutions for Platysma Bands
+Are there any Non-Surgical Solutions for Platysma Bands?

 Xeomin and other neuromodulators like Botox or Dysport can relax the muscle in 30% of the cases.
 This is usually in patients under 40 years old.
 If the bands are toxin resistant, then a formal platysmaplasty is required.